payalazelaya/digital-portfolio/src/blog/2023-03-06-web-design-card-flip.md

 ---
-title: "Web Design - Card Flip: Music Themed"
+title: "Web Design - Card Flip: Music Theme"
 author: Paola Ayala Zelaya
 description: Images of the static front and back view of an animated card done through Sass CSS and HTML